enesrobloxta/calculate_pi_cpp/vid/readme.md

-ı didn't finish this folder and ı will not finish it(cuz ı am lazy). these codes are working but they dont work well
+ı didn't finish the ramanujan folder, programs are working but they are not performing well. the nilkantha s method doing much better. ı know chudvosky s method is the fastest but ı am too lazy to recode it,so ı ma gonna abandon it.